adithyaharish/product-recommendation/README.md

 Tech used:
 Flask, Pickle, Sklearn

-The live website can be seen at: https://prod-recommend.herokuapp.com/
+A glipmse of the demo can be seen at: https://github.com/adithyaharish/product-recommendation/blob/main/produt%20recommendation%20system.mp4